TGAC/COPO-documentation/help/glossary.rst

    Profile component
      Also known as *research object*.
 It forms part of a research project or study.

-     Templates for creating or describing research objects can be found :ref:`here <manifest_templates>`.
+     Templates for creating or describing research objects can be found :ref:`here <manifest-templates>`.

    Profile Types legend
         This describes the types of the profiles that have been created.
 It is located at the right of the *